GluuFederation/docs-gg-prod/docs/source/index.md

 # Gluu Gateway 4.2.x

 !!!
 Attention
     There will be no further release of Gluu Gateway after version `4.2`.
-The EOL of this product will be announced soon.
+This product is no longer supported for new deployments as of the release of version 4.3.

 ## Overview